somya2703/agentos/README.md

 ### Why a custom eval harness?

 Commercial eval tools (LangSmith, etc.) create vendor lock-in and require API access.
-A pytest-style harness is portable, CI-compatible, and auditable.
-It also runs completely offline — a reviewer can clone the repo and run `pytest` with zero setup.
+A pytest based harness is portable, CI-compatible, and auditable.
+It also runs completely offline so that a reviewer can clone the repo and run `pytest` with zero setup.

 ### Why Ollama as the default?